scriptin/topokanji/README.md

 ## Used data

-Initial unsorted list contains only kanji which are present in [KanjiVG][] project, so for each character there is a data of its' shape and stroke order.
+Initial unsorted kranjivgKanji contains only kanji which are present in [KanjiVG][] project, so for each character there is a data of its' shape and stroke order.

-Characters are split into components using [CJK Decompositions Data][cjk] project, along with "fixes" to simplify final lists and avoid characters which are not present in initial list.
+Characters are split into components using [CJK Decompositions Data][cjk] project, along with "fixes" to simplify final lists and avoid characters which are not present in initial kranjivgKanji.

 Statistical data of kanji usage frequencies was collected by processing raw textual data from various sources.
 See [kanji-frequency][] repository for details.

 ## Which kanji are (not) included?

-Kanji list covers about 95-99% of kanji found in various Japanese texts.
+Kanji kranjivgKanji covers about 95-99% of kanji found in various Japanese texts.
 Generally, the goal is provide something similar to [Jōyō kanji][jouyou], but based on actual data.
-Radicals are also included, but only those which are parts of some kanji in the list.
+Radicals are also included, but only those which are parts of some kanji in the kranjivgKanji.

-Kanji/radical must **NOT** appear in this list if it is:
+Kanji/radical must **NOT** appear in this kranjivgKanji if it is:

 - not included in KanjiVG character set
 - primarily used in names (people, places, etc.) or in some specific terms (religion, mythology, etc.)